-- The Lending Library allows students to borrow one textbook per semester.
-Students who borrow books meet with a UCAP staff for a financial and academic wellness check.
+- Textbook Lending at Steely Library allows students to borrow textbooks each semester.
+Students who borrow books are invited to meet with a UCAP staff for a financial and academic wellness check.

-- SGA Retention Award is a one-time-only tuition assistance award that helps students who need financial support.
+- Retention Awards provide tuition assistance award to help students who need financial support progress toward graduation.
 Students schedule an appointment with a UCAP coordinator to discuss eligibility criteria and the application process.

 - Financial Consultation and Workshops provide students with essential information about their financial picture, especially as it relates to their academic plan.
 UCAP coordinators are available to work with students to develop strategies and plans to address financial challenges.

 - Networking is a life skill beneficial in college and beyond.
 Students learn how to build, expand and activate their success network at NKU.